21 Biggest Challenges in Automation Testing

 The first step in making sure that one of the most common automation testing challenges is successfully mitigated is dedicating time to educating the team about the benefits of automated testing and the value it can bring both in the short-term and long-term perspective.
 In addition to that, it’s important to be honest about the risks and challenges of the endeavor, so that the team is fully informed.
 Finally, it’s a good idea to address common misconceptions about the launch of automation, which will help the entire team get on the same page in terms of plans and expectations.

-3. Test Automation Requires a Lot of Resources
+3. Test Automation Requires a Significant Resource Investment

 Without a doubt, introducing automation in an organization is a resource-intensive decision.
 Not only does this process need a significant investment of money, but it also requires a lot of time — and not just the time spent on designing the test strategy, choosing the most appropriate test automation framework, and setting up the rest of the process, but also the time invested in overseeing its completion, interpreting the results, and maintaining the project to prevent it from getting obsolete.